BryanKCodes/tp/docs/UserGuide.md

 - **Team 1**: GM Top, GM Jungle, GM Mid, Master ADC, Master Support (highest-ranked per role)
 - **Team 2**: Master Top, Master Jungle, Diamond Mid, Diamond ADC, Diamond Support
 - **Team 3**: Diamond Top, Platinum Jungle, Platinum Mid, Platinum ADC, Platinum Support

+**Note:** If champion conflicts exist (e.g., the GM Mid and Master Support both play Ahri), the algorithm will skip players with conflicting champions and select the next available player from that role.
+This may result in teams that deviate from the pure rank-ordering shown above.

 This is **different from balanced grouping**, which would mix ranks across teams to make all teams equal strength.